rlivingsus/misc/standaloneBooks.md

 - Murray, Williamson: Military Innovation in the Interwar Period
 - Murtagh, Niall: The Blue-Eyed Salaryman
 - Musker, Jackson: The Sea in the Sky
+- Naumburg, Carla: How to Stop Losing your Sh*t with your kids
 - Navarro, Joe: What every Body is saying; The dictionary of body language (kindle)
 - Nesbit, E:
 - Ness, Patrick: Chaos Walking: trilogy